Table of Content

 “The value of a jewel can only be assessed by a jeweler, similarly, the medication can only be assessed by a medical doctor or a pharmacist.”

 Don’t ruin the value of medicines by past or family experiences.
 Medicines prescribed by a doctor to treat any medical condition are only after a proper assessment of a patient.
 There are different factors that are used before prescribing any medicine includes age, weight, physical examination.
 Many prescriptions are based on laboratory or radiological investigations.
+Once properly consult with a doctor, you can order medicine online to get delivery at your home.

 Condition is variable from person to person.
 Some medicines may be life-saving to one but they can be life-threatening to others.
 The major risk in self-medication is because of incorrect diagnosis, improper dosage, drug interactions, and adverse reactions.